Expert guide to staying #MentallyFit

 Mental health problems are not uncommon among athletes; in fact, one in three of us are likely to experience them to a varying degree at some time.
 If you have overcome your own mental health struggles, then acting as a role model could help prevent others from suffering similar issues.
 You can be a good role model by ‘normalising’ the mental health symptoms that occur, challenging negative stereotypes and/or language, and promoting respectful behaviour.
 These can all lead to mentally healthy sporting environments and prevent other athletes from struggling with negative experiences.

-Over the next 12 months, we will be addressing a number of key topics related to mental health, with insight from athletes and experts.
 If you would like to share your own experiences with mental health on our platform, please contact us as email@example.com.